Sachinkumar04428/Sachinkumar04428.github.io/README.md

 ### Github pages
 Github lets you host static wesites using Github Pages.
 The page url is Your-User-name.github.io.
 You can host a page per user, and can include all your repos on hit.
 You also have the index.html file to edit how your website looks( provide you know HTML ;) ... ).

+Click on the environment option above to visit my website.

 ### Readme
 Besides that you can also update your readme, and it would be shown on the website.